Basic usage

 --callgrind-args <CALLGRIND_ARGS>

-The raw arguments to pass through to Callgrind
+The command-line arguments to pass through to Callgrind

 Examples: